-By: Katie Hemion, Staff Writer
+By: Carter Hemion, Staff Writer

 Shown at this year’s Vancouver Fringe Festival, Conduit is a series of three dances performed by members of local dance troupe The Body Orchestra.
 Choreographer Jenn Edwards, an SFU alumna, did fantastic work in creating a visually engaging series of pieces that exceeded my expectations for the night.
 Each dancer took their performances beyond the choreography given to them and added their own unique spin to their dancing.
 I was impressed not only with their strengths as individual dancers, but also with their level of comfort and trust in each other while moving together.